The Mighty Barnum

 The Mighty Barnum is a 1934 film directed by Walter Land and starring Wallace Beery as P.T.
 Barnum.
-The movie was written by Gene Fowler and Bess Meredyth, adapted from their play of the same name.
+The movie was written by Gene Fowler and Bess Meredyth.
 Beery had played Barnum four years earlier in A Lady's Morals, a highly fictionalized biography of singer Jenny Lind.
 The supporting cast features Adolphe Menjou, Virginia Bruce as Jenny Lind, and Rochelle Hudson.